 and life everlasting.
 Amen.

-The canon of the New Testament was formed within the early Christian community, the Church.
+There were eight named writers of the New Testament: Saints Matthew, Mark, Luke, John, Paul, Peter, James, and Jude.
+The Canon of the New Testament was formalized within the early Christian community, the Church.
 The Church Fathers were important to the early Church, for they were the ones who had an important role in the process of the formation of the canon of the New Testament, as well in the interpretation of Scripture.
 Their role was to choose those written books which were truly inspired by the Holy Spirit and best reflected the life and teachings of Jesus Christ, as understood within the Tradition of the Church.
 Irenaeus, the Bishop of Lyons, first proposed a canon of the New Testament in his work Against Heresies in 180 AD.
 Three Fathers of the Church - Athanasius of Alexandria in his Letter of 367, Jerome in Bethlehem with the completion of his Latin New Testament in 384, and Augustine at the Council of Hippo in 393 - agreed that 27 Books were the inspired Word of God.
 The Canon of the New Testament of the Bible was confirmed at the Third Council of Carthage in 397 AD.

 Thus the Word of God was written within the Church, the Body of Christ,